lexi89/exercism_solutions/README.md

-# Repo for problems attempted on http://exercism.io
+# Solutions for problems attempted on http://exercism.io